 Peach Dump cake is the most popular of all dump cake recipes and for good reason.
 This easy peach dump cake recipe only needs 3 ingredients and about 5 minutes of hands on time to prepare.

 Dessert is often referred to as a peach cobbler dump cake, since the results are similar to that simple dessert.
 Grab some cake mix, one or two cans sliced peaches and some butter and you are ready to make a Peach Dump cake!

 Much like peach cobbler, this peach dump cake recipe is a casual dessert perfect for finishing simple family dinners such as Kielbasa and Potatoes, Chicken Fajita Pasta or Crockpot Tuna Casserole.
 It's also a great choice to bring to pot lucks and cook outs.

-The dump cake is crazy easy, so a nice choice for fledgling cooks.
+The old fashioned peach dump cake is crazy easy, so a nice choice for fledgling cooks.
 Kids will get a kick out of how the dry mix tossed in turns into a sweet pastry crust like topping.
 It is pretty much a foolproof dessert and inexpensive to make.
 It will become one of your go-to dessert recipes, since it is not only delicious, but ingredients are so easy to keep on-hand.

 Of course, this is a fabulous summer peach dessert, but as it uses canned fruit you can make it any time of year.
 Peach dump cake is a great way to brighten up a dreary cold day.
 Why not make dinner more special tonight, by finishing it with this easy treat!